-The Mission of Perry Township Schools is to provide educational opportunities that create a desire for lifelong learning that inspires all students to maximize their academic success.
+The Mission of Perry Township Schools is to provide enriching educational opportunities that honor differences, empower strengths and ignite a passion for lifelong learning, enabling ALL students to achieve at high levels.

-The Vision of Perry Township Schools is that all students will be empowered to grow academically, socially, and behaviorally.
+The Vision of Perry Township Schools is that ALL students will be empowered to grow academically, socially, and behaviorally.

-The Core Values of Perry Township Schools are Integrity, Respect, Collegiality, Empathy, Courage, Loyalty, and Commitment to Learning.
+The Core Values of Perry Township Schools are Integrity, Equity, High Expectations Inclusivity, Relationships, Respect, Continuous Learning.